- Hauppauge Capture

 Click Advanced settings (click for screen shot).
 Set Refresh Rate to 60p Hz Set Scaling to Maintain Display Scaling.

-Step 3 - Connect the HDMI cable from your Gaming PC to the HD PVR 2 HDMI In connector
+Step 3 - Connect the HDMI cable from your Gaming PC to the HD PVR's HDMI In connector

-If you have a laptop, simply plug an HDMI cable from your PCs HDMI out port into the HDMI in on the HD PVR 2.
+If you have a gaming laptop, simply plug an HDMI cable from your laptops' HDMI out port into the HDMI In on the HD PVR.
 You should see your PC screen on the video monitor.
 If you do not, click the Windows button on your keyboard and at the same time the P key.
 Then select Duplicate.
 If you have set your PC's video mode correctly (step 2 above), you should see your PC screen on the video monitor.

-If you have a desktop PC, then remove the HDMI cable which is plugged into the monitor and plug it into the HDMI in port on the HD PVR 2.
-Then take an HDMI cable and plug one end inot the HDMI out port on the HD PVR 2 and the other end into an HDMNI port on your monitor.
-If you have set your PC's video mode correctly (step 2 above), you should see your PC screen on the video monitor.
+If you have a desktop PC, then remove the HDMI cable which is plugged into the monitor and plug it into the HDMI In port on the HD PVR.
+Then take an HDMI cable and plug one end into the HDMI Out port on the HD PVR and the other end into an HDMI port on your monitor.
+If you have set your PC's video mode correctly (step 2 above), and you have selected the correct HDMI source on your TV set, you should see your PC screen on the video monitor.

 Step 4 - Configure the audio on your Gaming PC if sound comes through your HDMI cable

-In Playback devices find your HDMI connection to the HD PVR 2 (it should say HD-PVR2 or Digital audio (HDMI)).
+In Playback devices find your HDMI connection to the HD PVR (it should say HD-PVR2, HD PVR Rocket or sometimes Digital audio (HDMI)).
 Right click and select Set as default device.

 Step 4a - Configuring audio if you are using speakers connected directly to your Gaming PC